 These titles often play on our emotion, natural curiosity, and/or our ability to digest listed information (more on that in a bit).

 Imagine a joke without a punchline or a movie without a climax.
 Neither of those things sounds remotely gratifying because it is lacking completion.
-This is how most emotional clickbait titles operate and here are the ingredients:
+Emotional clickbait titles are all about the setup for the punchline and here are the ingredients:

 There is a reason why it is so widespread after all.
-It works.
-Well, for the most part.
+For the most part, it works.

-Emotional clickbait can be done right but if done wrong it can also damage the reputation of the writer.
+Emotional clickbait (when done right) can help you quickly build a large audience for your content.
+However, if done wrong it can damage the reputation of your brand and the reputation of the writer.

 If you are thinking about using some emotional click bait as a title for your blog, here are some tips on how to get it right: